 - What’s known is a point of reliability.
 We can rely on that product, detail, or service being there.

-- What’s unknown provides us some positive discovery (or a pleasant surprise).
+- What’s unknown provides us with some positive discovery (or a pleasant surprise).

 Too little of what is expected and we feel dissatisfied.